Education Counts

 Total Response Ethnicity

 This indicator uses total response ethnicity for reporting.
 Total response ethnicity is when people who have been identified in more than one ethnic group have been counted in each ethnic group.
 For the New Zealand total each student is counted only once.
-Total response ethnicity has been used for all analysis in this indicator.
+Total response ethnicity has been used for every year in the time series for this indicator.

 For this indicator European/Pākehā refers to people who affiliate as New Zealand European, Other European or European (not further defined).
 For example, this includes and is not limited to people who consider themselves as Australian (excluding Australian Aborigines), British and Irish, American, Spanish, and Ukrainian.